Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 Kravica Waterfall

-Located about a 40 minute drive from Mostar, Kravica Waterfall is a series of waterfalls that must be delightful in the summer.
-We visited in winter, bundled up with hats, gloves, and scarves, which probably explained why there was no one around.
+Located about a 40-minute drive from Mostar, Kravica Waterfall is a series of waterfalls that is likely even more beautiful in the summer.
+We visited in winter, bundled up in hats, gloves, and scarves, which probably explains why we had the place to ourselves.

-There is an admission fee, but we were not charged - there was no one at the entrance when we got there.
-The access is super easy; we followed Google Maps directions, parked just a few meters from the waterfall, and the path is a stone trail with sections of wooden walkways, quite straightforward.
-But, as I mentioned, Bosnia has a great tourist structure, there are options for tours half-day or full day which include a visit to Kravica; if you don't have a car, it's worth taking a tour.
+Access is very easy; we followed Google Maps directions, parked just a few meters from the waterfall, and the path is a stone trail with sections of wooden walkways, quite straightforward.
+If you’re not renting a car, there are half-day or full-day tour options that include a visit to Kravica.
+If you don’t have a car, it’s worth considering a tour.

 .